Interactive Tool Workflow

-Using the interactive modular tools typically involves the following steps.
+Using the interactive tools typically involves the following steps.

-Because some of the modular tools add themselves to the figure window containing
+Some of the tools add themselves to the figure window containing the image.

-the image, make sure that the Image Processing
+imshow function, then make sure that the Image Processing Toolbox™

 ImshowBorder preference is set to

 (this is the default setting).

 After you display an image in a figure window, create one or more tools using the corresponding tool creation functions.
 For a list of available tools, see Interactive Image Viewing and Processing Tools.
 The functions create the tools and automatically set up the interactivity connection between the tool and the target image.

 Associate Tool with Target Image

 When you create a tool, you can specify the target image or you can let the tool pick a suitable target image.